-What Is Tongue and Groove Cladding and What Are Its Advantages?
+What Is Tongue and Groove Cladding?

 In the search for a quality garden shed, you may have heard a lot about tongue and groove cladding for sheds.
 You may have also heard of shiplap, overlap sheds and more.
 That’s why you’re here – right?
 Perhaps you feel in the dark about how tongue and groove sheds differ from everything else.
 Or maybe you just want to know whether log cabins, sheds and summer houses with this type of cladding are worth your time and money.
 Well, you’re in luck.
 In this post, we aim to answer any questions you have.
 We start by explaining exactly what this type of cladding is.
 We'll then give you five reasons why you may wish to choose tongue and groove cladding for sheds over the alternatives.
 Note: For general information on cladding, go to our post on shed cladding.
 But for specific info on tongue and groove cladding, just keep reading...